transmute-industries/sidetree.js/packages/dashboard/README.md

 So before doing anything you will need to copy the contents of `.env.example` to a new `.env` file at the root of the `packages/dashboard` directory.

+This is a single node that that writes to a mock ledger.
+This means this configuration should work locally even if you are not connected to the internet.

 ### Running an `elem:ganache` node

 If you are going to use this configuration, you will need to use all of the environment variables found in the `.env.ganache.example` file.

 So before doing anything you will need to copy the contents of `.env.ganache.example` to a new `.env` file at the root of the `packages/dashboard` directory.

+This is a single node that simulates a real block chain.
+This means this configuration should work locally even if you are not connected to the internet.

 ### Running an `elem:ropsten` node

 If you are going to use this configuration, you will need to use all of the environment variables found in the `.env.ropsten.example` file.

 So before doing anything you will need to copy the contents of `.env.ropsten.example` to a new `.env` file at the root of the `packages/dashboard` directory.

+This is a single node that actually writes the real block chain using the smart contract published by Transmute.
+This means this configuration should work locally even if you are not connected to the internet.

 ### Installing & Starting Your Node